-If you want the best walker for toys, as well as being a solid and stable walker for your baby, then you know which one to get.
-V-tech know what they're doing.
-Let their expertise help your baby, like they're helped so many others.
+If you want great toys, as well as being a solid and stable walker for your baby, then you know which one to get.
+V-tech know what they’re doing.
+Let their expertise help your baby, like they’re helped so many others.

 First, the toys.
 They’re really impressive, especially for a lower priced walker.
 Electronic, with lights, sounds and melodies, they’re sure to keep your child entertained, which is great because you can pull the toy section out of the walker and use it on its own too.
 Plus, even though it uses batteries, it only needs 3 AA’s, and doesn’t go through them too fast either.